Sandevik/HTML-Parser/readme.md

+# Parsers

-# Json Parser / Deserializer
+# Json parser / deserializer
 I made this parser in three iterations.
 This was very benefitial for me learning how to program with bytes and how a parser / tokenizer works.
 This also helped me a lot to develop a greater understanding for the Rust programming language.
 The parser works, but there might be some bugs here and there but it fine.